Ultimate Alaska winter travel guide

 Day 3

 Tip – If you have extra time would recommend Aurora overnight tour to Coldfoot and increase the chances to see Northern Light to 80%.
-Check withΒ Northern Alaska tour CompanyΒ for details.
+Check with Northern Alaska tour Company for details.
+Also, Journey to Arctic circle (tours) takes around 6 hours one way from Fairbanks with 3 stop in between.

 Day 4